 The Government requested the State Capital Management Committee at Enterprises to handle the plan to transfer the Aviation Fuel Company (Skypec) from Vietnam Airlines to PVN.

-This content was stated in the conclusion announcement on June 23 of the Government Standing Committee at the working session with the State Capital Management Committee at enterprises and 19 corporations and general companies on production and business.
+This content was stated in the concluding announcement dated June 23rd by the Standing Committee of the Government at a working session with the State Capital Management Committee at enterprises and 19 corporations and general companies on production and business.

-In particular, the Government Standing Committee requested the State Capital Management Committee at Enterprises to direct Vietnam Airlines Corporation and Vietnam Oil and Gas Group (PVN) to handle the transfer plan of Skypec Aviation Fuel Company Limited from Vietnam Airlines to PVN.
-This is a task assigned by the Prime Minister to these two corporations in September 2022.
+Specifically, the Standing Committee of the Government requested the State Capital Management Committee at Enterprises to direct Vietnam Airlines Corporation and Vietnam Oil and Gas Group (PVN) to handle the plan for transferring the Aviation Fuel Company Limited (Skypec) from Vietnam Airlines to PVN.
+This is a task assigned to these two corporations by the Prime Minister in September 2022.

 The plan to transfer Skypec to PVN aims to support the restructuring of Vietnam Airlines and develop PVN's capacity in the petroleum production and supply chain.
-In case of problems beyond its authority, the State Capital Management Committee at Enterprises is required to report to the ministries and propose a solution, and report to Deputy Prime Minister Le Minh Khai before July 15.
+In case of problems arising beyond its authority, the State Capital Management Committee at Enterprises is required to report to the ministries and propose a solution, reporting to Deputy Prime Minister Le Minh Khai before July 15.

-Earlier this year, Vietnam Airlines announced that it was inviting consulting units to develop and implement a plan to transfer the airline's capital at Skypec.
-This move is one of the airline's own efforts to partly overcome financial difficulties such as negative equity and accumulated losses of tens of thousands of billions of VND.
+Earlier this year, Vietnam Airlines announced it was inviting consulting firms to develop and implement a plan for transferring the airline's stake in Skypec.
+This move is one of the airline's own efforts to partially overcome financial difficulties such as negative equity and accumulated losses of tens of trillions of dong.

 Skypec tanker refuels Vietnam Airlines plane.
 Photo: Skypec